Melos47/Urban_Legends_Forum/README.md

 ## Features Preview

 Below are screenshots showcasing the primary features and visual style.
-Replace paths with your actual images if needed (these placeholders reference files under `preview/`).

 - AI Host Auto-Posting: Automatically generates a new Hong Kong urban legend every 20 minutes.